 Some beardies will simply sit on your lap or the ground while you trim their nails.
 This makes things easy.
 Bacardi sits still enough that we can set her down and then grab her little foot with one hand while trimming with the other.

-If you can, though, we recommend holding your bearded dragon while trimming their nails.
+If you can, though, we recommend holding your bearded dragon while trimming its nails.
 This allows you to keep them in one place and hopefully calm.
 It also allows you to isolate each leg as you trim which will help reduce the chances of either of you getting hurt.

 When you hold them, it’s relatively easy to securely hold them while getting one of their legs between your fingers.
 This prevents them from being able to pull away.
 It also prevents them from trying to nip at you.
 Finally, it gives you clear access to their nails.